gmishne/capstone-graph-2022/weeks/03-Random-walks.md

 Implement a random walk of length *k* on a graph given the graph and an initial node as inputs.

 ### Deep networks
-Implement an autoencoder.
+An autoencoder is an unsupervised deep learning model that reconstructs the data from itself, and can be used to learn a low-dimensional embedding of data.
+Follow this [tutorial](https://medium.com/pytorch/implementing-an-autoencoder-in-pytorch-19baa22647d1) for implementing an autoencoder in pytorch.

 ## Weekly Questions

 Answer the following questions
 1. How can random walks be used to cluster data?
 2. Plot 10 steps pf a random walk on the [Zachary Karate club graph](https://networkx.org/documentation/stable/reference/generated/networkx.generators.social.karate_club_graph.html?highlight=karate) starting from a random node.
 More details on this dataset [here](http://networkdata.ics.uci.edu/netdata/html/zacharyKarate.html).
+3. Plot several original and reconstructed digits using the autoencoder.
+4. Create two variations of the autoencoder by changing the number of hidden units in an encoder (and coressponding decoder layer) or adding / removing an encoder (and correspodnding decoder layer).
+How does this affect the performance of the network (MSE)?